AaronFilson/cookie-stand/README.md

 Update 3 added the object constructor CookieStand, and refactored the code to use it.
 The constructor also calls the cookie function, and sends the info to the website.

+Update 4 : Featured the salmon logo on the style guide.
+Included logo on last node of index.html.

+Update 5 : Added lorem ipsum text to the style guide and styled with style.css.